How climate change could impact investment returns over the next 30 years

 Overall, our real cash rates in the developed world are assumed to be lower compared to last year’s forecasts, which is largely a consequence of the Covid-19 pandemic.
 To arrive at our nominal cash return forecast, we combine our assumption on real cash rates with inflation expectations over the next 30 years.

-With climate change, our cash return forecasts for developed countries such as the US, UK and Japan are lower but higher for countries such as South Korea and Singapore (chart 1).
+With climate change, our cash return forecasts for developed economies such as the US, UK and Japan are lower but higher for economies such as South Korea and Singapore (chart 1).
 The upgrade has been mostly driven by our climate change adjustments to productivity.

 Sovereign and credit bond returns weighed down by cash downgrades